Doogan1/doc-display-ultimate/readme.txt

 When viewing a document library on the frontend, administrators will see an "Edit Library" button that takes them directly to the library settings in the admin.

+**Document Order Manager:**

+The plugin includes a powerful Document Order Manager integrated into the Document Library custom post type.
+When you select "Menu Order" as the ordering method, a drag-and-drop interface appears allowing you to reorder documents within the selected folders.

+**Features:**
+- Drag-and-drop document reordering
+- Integrated into Document Library settings
+- Real-time order preview
+- Save/reset functionality
+- Automatic loading of documents from selected folders
+- Responsive design for all devices

+**Access:**
+Go to **Document Libraries** → **Add New** or **Edit** → Select "Menu Order" in the "Order By" dropdown.

 **Available Attributes:**

 * `folder` (required): FileBird folder ID